nab-velocity/zencart-plugin/README.md

     Velocity Zencart Module Installation Documentation

-    1. Download velocity Zencart Module, zipped file from velocity gateways.
+    1. Download velocity Zencart Module by clicking on Download zip button on the right bottom of this page.

     2. Configuration Requirement: Zencart site Version 1.5 or above version must be required for our velocity payment module installation.